Foreign fund managers untroubled by Russian 'oligarch list'

 LONDON (Reuters) - International asset managers appear unfazed by Washington’s move to name a group of business “oligarchs” as close to the Kremlin, with many saying on Tuesday that they were seeking an opportunity to add to their Russia exposure.

 The list compiled as part of a sanctions package signed into law in August named 210 people close to the Kremlin.
-The names include the heads of Russia’s top two lenders Sberbank (SBER.MM) and VTB (VTBR.MM), metals magnates from Norilsk Nickel (GMKN.MM), Rusal (0486.HK) and Severstal (CHMF.MM) and the boss of the state gas monopoly Gazprom (GAZP.MM).
+The names include the heads of Russia’s top two lenders Sberbank and VTB, metals magnates from Norilsk Nickel, Rusal and Severstal and the boss of the state gas monopoly Gazprom.

 Bonds and stocks of many of the companies linked to the list are mainstays for portfolio investors outside Russia.